AbdalnoorAlhajo/Bank/README.md

   - **2-Tier Architecture**:
     - **Presentation Layer**: User interface for client interactions.
     - **Data Access Layer**: Handles communication with the backend APIs.

+- **Database**:
+  - Designed using SQL with a focus on relational database principles to ensure data integrity and scalability.
+  - Developed optimized stored procedures for complex queries, improving execution time and system performance.
+  - Incorporated primary and foreign keys to ensure referential integrity and support relationships between entities (e.g., Users, Clients, and Accounts).
+  - Used indexing and query optimization techniques to enhance database performance.

 ---